 Pirates of the Caribbean ride at Disneyland is one of the best dark rides at the park!
 In my opinion.
 I think it is the opinion of most guests that visit the park each year, because of how long the lines are anymore.
-Today I would like to talk about this wildly popular attraction that has managed to stay popular for the last 51 years!
+Today I would like to talk about this wildly popular attraction that has managed to stay popular for over 53 years!

 Pirates of the Caribbean is in a southern style building in the French Quarter of New Orleans.
 (Disneyland version).
 Once you enter the building, you see paintings on the wall of some of the pirates that you may encounter on your adventure.
 The line goes by a brick canal that the boats float by in.
 Across the way, a sandbar can be seen with a pirate flag, map, treasure, and a parrot that keeps watch.

 As you continue through the line, you end up on the loading dock called “Laffite”.
 Here you board a boat to take you to find treasure and Captain Jack Sparrow.

 First of all, you start out in the Blue Bayou Lagoon.
 As you pass through, listen for the croaking bullfrogs and the chirping crickets.
 At the same time, keep an eye out for fireflies!
 The lagoon also has flickering lamps, water lapping, and a banjo playing.
 This scene is so relaxing.

 In addition to all the sights and sounds, there is also the smell!
 When the Blue Bayou Restaurant is open, it smells wonderful!

 Interesting Fact: The Bayou section is only two feet deep.

 Next, you are given a warning about proceeding by a skull up above.
 Then down into the caves you go!